iammatthew2/scrantonicity/README.md

 - splitting this into a repo for the web app and another (python-based) for the webscocket server and the airodump-ng wifi scraper
 - pass the ip address in via command line argument
+- setup on command to spin up the websocket server, airodump collecting, and a set of nighly cron jobs to calc daily & weekly average data

 ## Setup